 The paid plans in Slack start at $6.67 per user, per month giving you options like guest access, screen sharing, up to 15 people voice and video calls and more.

 Ryver was positioned as a free alternative for quite a long time.
 Since 2018, it has no Freemium plan, even for small teams.
 It doesn’t practice per user pricing, but charges per team, per month.
 Now every team of more than 12 people is charged $99.

 Ryver pricing plan

 Ryver vs Slack customer service

-As you see, it takes about two hours for Slack support team to get back.
-Obviously, Slack has a bigger support team than Ryver, but they have more customer requests as well.
-They’ve made customer care a priority.
+It seems like both tools made customer care a priority.
 At Chanty we are doing our best to move the same way and go every extra mile to meet our customers’ needs.

 Ryver vs Slack task manager

 Ryver combines team chat and task manager.
 That’s how they are different from Slack, they say.
 Luckily, once you sign up for Ryver, you receive 14 days access to all features, including the ‘assign-a-task’ feature in the task manager.
 We were able to give Ryver task manager a try.